rbhachu/smartbrain-master-docker/README.md

 </li>

 <li>
-Are there any errors being reported for the Client and Server pages in the console?
+Are there any errors being reported for the Client and Server pages in the browser console (CTRL+SHIFT+I > Console Tab)?
 </li>

 <li>